SeanRogan/SocialMediaMiners/README.md

+## DISCLAIMER: This repo will no longer be maintained.
+I do not think these will work now that reddit and twitter have changed their API policies.

 # SocialMediaMiners
 A collection of open source data mining scripts built to collect data on specified topics or keywords.
 Collect post information from Twitter, Reddit, and coming soon..
 Youtube.